What is a Cookie?

 Select “Accept cookies from sites” checkbox

-Select Keep until the drop-down option to “ask me every time”.
+Select Keep until the drop-down option to “Ask Me Every Time” appears.

-- It might be possible by deleting the cookies written by domain while accessing the different pages of the same website.
-Such cases occur where ‘ action tracking’ is required on the website, like online purchase websites.
-In such a portal when one action triggered like add to cart action then to track these action cookies needs to be updated (existing deleted and write new information) and store the information about the current actions.
-Here you need to test whether the existing cookies deleted properly and new information written in the cookie.
+- It might be possible by deleting the cookies written by the domain while accessing the different pages of the same website.
+In such cases, ‘ action tracking’ is required on the website, like online purchase websites.
+In such a portal, when one action is triggered, like add to cart action, then to track these actions, cookies need to be updated (existing deleted and new information) and store the information about the current actions.
+Here, you need to test whether the existing cookies are deleted properly, and new information is written in the cookie.

-- Sometimes disabling cookies websites does not behave properly.
-Check if website functionality by disabling the cookies.
+- Sometimes, disabling cookies causes websites to behave improperly.
+Check if website functionality is improved by disabling the cookies.

-- Sometimes the website will crash or perform weirdly.
-Before executing, you should make sure that all browsers closed and existing cookies appropriately deleted.
-There should not be any page crash due to disabling the cookies and users should able to access the website without the crash or data corruption.
-Also, the proper error message should be presented to the user like “To perform smooth processing, please make sure that Cookies are enabled” etc.
+- Sometimes, the website will crash or perform weirdly.
+Before executing, ensure all browsers are closed and existing cookies appropriately deleted.
+There should not be any page crashes due to disabling the cookies, and users should be able to access the website without the crash or data corruption.
+Also, the proper error message should be presented to the user, like “To perform smooth processing, please ensure that Cookies are enabled,” etc.

 - Check the behavior of the web application by manually corrupting the cookies.
 Each browser stores cookies at a particular location.
-You need to close all browsers and edit the cookie file in notepad and manually change the parameters to some other values like cookie expiry date, cookie content, cookie name, etc. Here you need to check if an alert message should be displayed to the user and the user should not be able to access other users’ accounts.
+You need to close all browsers, edit the cookie file in Notepad, and manually change the parameters to other values like cookie expiry date, cookie content, cookie name, etc. Here, you need to check if an alert message should be displayed to the user and if the user cannot access other users’ accounts.

 - The implementation of a cookie is easy.

-- Cookies stored on the client’s machine, as a result, if do not require any server resources.
+- As a result, cookies stored on the client’s machine do not require server resources.

-- Different types of Cookies can be used based on our requirements like Session Cookies can be used when cookies need to expires when the browser closed, and Persistent Cookies can use when cookies used for the specified amount of time on the client computer.
+- Different types of Cookies can be used based on our requirements.
+Session Cookies can be used when cookies need to expire when the browser closes, and Persistent Cookies can be used when cookies are used for a specified amount of time on the client’s computer.

-- Users can delete cookies which might be the loss of information stored in the cookies.
+- Users can delete cookies, which might result in the loss of information stored in the cookies.

-- Loss of site traffic: Sometimes, the website functionality will not work as intended when the cookie is disabled, which results in loss of website traffic.
+- Loss of site traffic: Sometimes, the website functionality will not work as intended when the cookie is disabled, resulting in website traffic loss.

-- Sensitive information: Sometimes website stores the confidential information in the cookie with plain text, and it might lead to security loopholes if anyone opens and tamper with cookies.
+- Sensitive information: Sometimes, a website stores confidential information in the cookie with plain text, and it might lead to security loopholes if anyone opens and tamper with cookies.

-- The accepting and rejecting of cookies is totally depends on the Users browser setting, so your web application should anticipate that possibility.
+- Accepting and rejecting cookies depends on the User’s browser setting, so your web application should anticipate that possibility.

-You can come up with more test scenarios and add more test cases to the above list.
-I suggest creating a spreadsheet and come up with as many scenarios for the cookie testing as you can that applies to your web application.
+You can develop more test scenarios and add more test cases to the above list.
+I suggest creating a spreadsheet and coming up with as many scenarios for the cookie testing as you can that applies to your web application.

-You may also want to check the cookie policies that apply to the EU and US FTC as that will give you enough information about what needs to be tested.
-The information compliance of the cookies can be used in various ways like setting up your privacy policies and also denying the advertisers manipulation etc.
+You may also want to check the cookie policies that apply to the EU and US FTC, as that will give you enough information about what needs to be tested.
+The information compliance of the cookies can be used in various ways, like setting up your privacy policies and denying the advertisers manipulation, etc.